aim-rsf/browseMetadata/RESOURCES.md

 ## Tell us about a resource

-There are more tools out there.
-If you know of a tool that has wide scope for health meta data, please request we add it here!
+There are more tools and resources out there.
+If you know of a resource that offers accessible health metadata with good breadth and/or depth of coverage, please request we add it here!